Eurovision Young Dancers: History

-A total of thirty-seven countries having competed at least once since 1985. is the only non-European country to have taken part in the contest (as well as the only country in North America to have ever participated in a Eurovision event), although their broadcaster, Canadian Broadcasting Corporation (CBC), is an associate member of the EBU.
-Eurovision Young Dancers is also the only Eurovision event to feature a country whose broadcaster is neither a full nor associate member of the EBU, as Kosovo made their sole appearance in 2011 (although they have broadcast other Eurovision events for many years).
+Broadcasters from a total of thirty-seven countries have competed at least once since 1985.
+Canada is the only non-European country that has been represented in the contest (as well as the only country in the Americas to have ever participated in a Eurovision event), however their broadcaster, Canadian Broadcasting Corporation (CBC), is an associate member of the EBU.
+Eurovision Young Dancers is also the only Eurovision event to feature a country whose broadcaster is neither a full nor associate member of the EBU, as Radio Television of Kosovo (RTK) made their sole appearance in 2011 representing Kosovo (although it has broadcast other Eurovision events for many years).
 Bulgaria's debut and only appearance in 1991 also marked the first participation of a former Warsaw Pact country in a Eurovision event, as well as the longest gap between a country's debut at another Eurovision event prior to appearing at the Eurovision Song Contest (with fourteen years separating their Young Dancers debut and their Song Contest debut).

 In the entire history of the event, only three contests (2007, 2009 and 2019) have never occurred.
-The 2007 Eurovision Young Dancers was cancelled to allow the Prix de Lausanne, a similar event organised by Swiss broadcaster SRG SSR idée suisse to take place at the same venue.
+Eurovision Young Dancers 2007 would have taken place at the Palais de Beaulieu in Lausanne, Switzerland on 4 February 2007 in collaboration with the Prix de Lausanne, a similar event organised by Swiss broadcaster SRG SSR idée suisse that is held annually at the same venue.
 The decision to cancel the contest was mutually agreed between the host broadcaster and the EBU.
-The following contest was due to be held on 19 June 2009 at the Dance House in Oslo, however was eventually cancelled due to a lack of interest from broadcasters.
+The following contest was due to be held on 19 June 2009 at the Dance House in Oslo, however was eventually cancelled due to a lack of interest from broadcasters, who were then subject to severe budget restrictions as a result of the 2008 financial crisis.
+In contrast to previous editions, the contest would have focused on modern dance styles.
+Norway and Romania were the only countries to have confirmed their intention to participate; the latter had intended to organise a national selection in Bucharest to choose its entrant.
 The contest would eventually be held again in 2011 when the format was revived as a prime time show.

-On 23 January 2017 the EBU announced that Maltese broadcaster Public Broadcasting Services (PBS), who agreed to host the event in July 2015, had due to circumstances beyond their control been forced to cancel their staging of the competition.
-The EBU also stated they were looking for another host broadcaster but should one not be found in time the competition would not take place this year and is expected to return in 2019.
+On 23 January 2017, the EBU announced that Maltese broadcaster Public Broadcasting Services (PBS), who agreed to host the event in July 2015, had been forced to cancel their staging of the competition.
+The EBU also stated it was looking for another host broadcaster but should one not be found in time the competition would not take place this year and is expected to return in 2019.
 On 18 May 2017, Czech broadcaster Česká televize (ČT) confirmed that they would host the contest for a second time.